guidemetothemoon/kristhecodingunicorn/content/english/post/azure_monitor_migrate_ai_to_workspace_based.md

-+++
-author = "Kristina D."
+---
+author: "Kristina Devochko"
+title: "How to automate migration of classic Application Insights instances to workspace-based"
+date: "2024-03-12"
-title = "How to automate migration of classic Application Insights instances to workspace-based" date = "2024-03-12" description = "In this blog post we will explore how you can easily automate migration of classic Application Insights instances to workspace-based instances at scale" draft = false tags = [
+description: "In this blog post we will explore how you can easily automate migration of classic Application Insights instances to workspace-based instances at scale"
+draft: false
+tags: [
     "azure",
     "devops",
     "azure-monitor",
     "application-insights"
 ]
-slug = "migrate-application-insights-to-workspace-based"
+slug: "migrate-application-insights-to-workspace-based"
-+++

-{{< table_of_contents >}}
+---

 Following the retirement of classic Application Insights in February 2024 I think that it's a great opportunity to share a quick tip on how you can easily automate migration of all of your classic instances to workspace-based Application Insights.